folio-org/eureka-setup/eureka-cli/README.md

 ### (Optional) Install binary

-- After building and installing the binary can be used from any directory
+- After building and installing, the binary can be used from any directory

 ```shell
 go install